biggda270/WorkDayScheduler/README.md

 WHEN I click the save button for that time block
 THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+THEN the saved events persistgit